intro-to-data/Class/README.md

   the class, so some of these may change.

 ## Week 09: Mar 19
-- **Topics:** The Surprising Adventures of Baron Munchausen
-    - Explanation of P-Values
-    - Sampling Theory Primer
+- **Topics:** Is Statistical Significance, Significant?
     - Standard Deviation
     - Confidence Intervals
+    - What is a P-Value?
+    - What else can we do?
-    - Bootstrap
+    - R Markdown
-    - Revisiting: The Working Directory
 - **Assigned Reading:**
     - [R4DS: Model Intro](https://r4ds.had.co.nz/model-intro.html)
     - [R4DS: Model basics](https://r4ds.had.co.nz/model-basics.html)